TUntitledGeek/qml-minecraft-launcher/README.md

 ## What is the QML Minecraft Launcher?

-The QML Minecraft Launcher will act as a testing "basic" application that functions as an easy-to-use & modify Minecraft launcher for the Butterium Client.
+The QML Minecraft Launcher will act as a testing "basic" application that functions as an easy-to-use & modify Minecraft launcher for the **Butterium Client**.

 ## Roadmap